unikraft/summer-of-code-2021/content/en/docs/sessions/04-complex-applications/index.md

 The Redis server start command has several parameters:

-• `k` indicates the executable resulting from the build of the entire system together withtheRedisapplication
+• `k` indicates the executable resulting from the build of the entire system together with the `Redis` application

 • `e` indicates the path to the shared directory where the Unikraft filesystem will be mounted